Lynnie77/scm_v2/README.md

 💾 SVG Folder Has SVG Files Of Logo

+💾 Logo Folder Has logos & .ai file for Illustrator

 💃 Tests Folder is test section, or things am testing

+🦉 Test Folder has a standard website layout called layout_02 as backup website

 🛎️Helpful Links For Setting Up Domain & Adding Images & Files👇 🎥 Github Basics: https://youtu.be/iv8rSLsi1xo & https://youtu.be/v_1iqtOnUMg